Anton3/swift-evolution/proposals/NNNN-generic-protocols.md

 // multiple conformances are not allowed in Swift 2.2 extension MyType : From {
-  associatedtype Value = Int
+  typealias Value = Int
 }
 extension MyType : From {
-  associatedtype Value = Double
+  typealias Value = Double
 }

 MyType.Value  // what should that even be?